 Between 1924 and 1926, the intersection of North 42nd and Grand Avenue was completely filled with buildings and businesses.
 A Hinky Dinky store anchored the intersection, with a beauty shop and drug store on the same block.
 The Hinky Dinky later became an IGA.
 A candy store called Edith’s candy was located on the southeast corner, featuring homemade candies where you could buy a bag of broken mints for a penny.
 According to neighborhood native Terry Beals, there were two other stores at the intersection, O.P.
 Skaggs and Hadley’s Grocery Store.

-According to one-time resident Elaine Brazzle, the intersection of North 42nd and Grand Avenue was packed with businesses in the 1960s.
-First owned by Ed and Stella Woodworth, Elaine said that by the 1960s the variety store on the southwest corner was owned by Fran and Anne Veylupek.
+Nolan Mauro, a local historian, conducted research to learn more about the neighborhood.
+He found that during the 1960s, the intersection of North 42nd and Grand Avenue was packed with businesses.
+There was a variety store on the southwest corner was owned by Fran and Anne Veylupek, originally opened by Ed and Stella Woodworth.
 At the same time, there was a flower shop on the southeast corner.
 Dr. Carl Walvord kept an office next door to the Central Park Pharmacy, where the doctor saw patients on a first come, first serve basis.
 There was a shoe repair shop just north of Hadley’s Grocery Store.
-Later, in the 1960s, Pinky’s Pizza Palace was on the southeast corner of the intersection.

 In a league of its own, the Central Park Pharmacy was located on the northeast corner of North 42nd and Grand Streets at 4136 Grand Avenue.
 It was open for more than 50 years.
 In the photo above, you can see signs everywhere around the building, including “Harding’s Ice Cream”, “Cook’s Paints,” and a Coca Cola ad, as well as features in the store including courteous service, glass, sodas, fresh candies, prescriptions, Kodaks and films, toilet articles, as well as ice cream and malted milk.